Roblox/rodux/docs/introduction/actions.md

 local state = store:getState()
 ```

-In most cases your `action` will be sent directly to the `reducer` for your `store`.
+In most cases your `action` will be sent directly to the `reducer` for your `store` to be processed.
 However, if you specified any `middleware` when initializing your `store`, your `action` will also be processed by that `middleware` if it conforms to the structure your `middleware` expects.